Maryland Prostitution Lawyer

 - Disguise or conceal the control, ownership, source, location or nature of proceeds of a crime of prostitution or solicitation

-The penalty associated with a violation of state code ß 11-304(a) is a misdemeanor, as well as a fine of up to $10,000 and a prison sentence lasting no longer than 10 years.
-Cases such as these can be extremely complex and convoluted, which is why hiring an experienced, licensed Maryland prostitution and solicitation defense attorney will greatly improve your chances of receiving a favorable outcome in court.
+The penalty associated with a violation of state code § 11-304(a) is a misdemeanor, as well as a fine of up to $10,000.00 and a prison sentence lasting no longer than 10 years.
+Cases such as these can be extremely complex and convoluted, which is why hiring an experienced Maryland prostitution attorney will greatly improve your chances of receiving a favorable outcome in court.

 - Entice, persuade or aid in the persuasion of a person under the age of 16 from his or her home, or from the person’s parent or guardian